sriroopar/lightspeed-operator/README.md

 > - `make dev-setup` - Manually set up the development environment (namespace, CRDs, RBAC)
 > - `make dev-teardown` - Clean up the development environment (removes RBAC, CRDs, namespace)

-2. Create a secret containing the API Key for BAM or OpenAI.
+2. Create a secret containing the API Key for OpenAI.
 The key for API key is `apitoken`.

 3. Create an `OLSConfig` custom resource